 Residents Maintain Autonomy

-Measures the percent of long-term care residents who needed additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and continence.
-Many in the industry believe that this is a reliable measure of a resident's well-being.
+This metric is a measure of the percentage of long-term stay residents that needed increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and using the bathroom.

 Ability to Keep Residents Mobile

 This datapoint is a measure of the percent of long-term stay patients that remained mobile levels.